aliciajpan/cake-game/README.md

 - Different levels of difficulty (timers shorter/number of concurrent orders increases, etc.)
 - Deploy online
     - Save scoreboard data for online players
-- Expand colours/flavours/number of cake layers (increase cake order complexity)
+- Expand colours/flavours/number of cake layers, add cake toppings (increase cake order complexity)
-- Add cake toppings
 - Save data in database instead of JSON file
 - Have back-end store names to randomly generate if player does not give a name
     - Example: Have array of adjectives and array of nouns, randomly pick one of each to give a name, ex.
 "Frosted Baker"